 The main search bar on the home page is a great tool for narrowing down your search to a few specific positions or locations.
 Like any search engine, the "Search Jobs" tool will scan the site for any keywords you enter, and return all results that contain those keywords.

 To get the best results, be as specific as possible.
-For example, if you're wanting to work in a restaurant, don't just search for "restaurant".
+For example, if you want to find a job in a restaurant, don't just search for "restaurant".
 If you do, you'll get results for every page that contains the word "restaurant", which could include listings that say, "We have a restaurant on site" or "The nearest town has 4 restaurants."
 Those results likely won't be very helpful.

 Instead, narrow your search down to the position you're looking for, like "server", "chef", or "bartender."
 Even better, add a location to really narrow it down, like "chef Montana".
 By using more specific keywords, you'll narrow down the results that the search engine returns.